wipeautcrafter/jscolorpicker/DOCUMENTATION.md

   /**
    * Determines how the chosen color is applied:
    * - 'instant': applies immediately as the user picks a color
-   * - 'confirm': requires user confirmation (e.g., via a submit button)
+   * - 'confirm': requires user confirmation (via a submit button)
    * Default: 'confirm'
    */
   submitMode: 'instant' | 'confirm'

-  /**
-   * Whether to show the submit button.
-   * Default: true
-   */
-  showSubmitButton: boolean

   /**
    * Whether to show the clear button for resetting the color.